PRODUCT/PROCESS CAPABILITY STUDIES

 A final process capability study is performed on the process to ensure that it meets or exceeds requirements.
 Statistical process control is established at key points in the process to ensure that the process will remain in control or that out-of-control conditions will be noted and reported.
 See Process Improvement Flowchart

-If excessive failure costs are eroding your firm's profits, contact us for assistance in process improvement.
+If excessive failure costs are eroding your firm's profits, contact us using the Interest Form below for assistance in process improvement.
 The first year's savings usually more than pays for the consulting and training costs.